Mark-gx/AzureTemplates/VirtualNetworks/readme.md

 # NVA Deployment

-To deploy a NVA visit my forked repo (Readme) from the OPNAzure project by DMauser: https://github.com/Mark-gx/opnazure, the 2 Nic deployment is best suited for this Hub Network.
+To deploy a NVA (Virtual Firewall/Router) visit my forked repo (Readme) from the OPNAzure project by DMauser: https://github.com/Mark-gx/opnazure, the 2 Nic deployment is best suited for this Hub Network.